Satwikloka/cosmolove/README.md

 # Virtual Reality Chat Application with Data Analytics and Networking
+Achievements of this project: Selected for Nation wide Top 30 builders from Google developer student clubs

 This project is a Virtual Reality (VR) Chat Application that offers a unique user experience by combining virtual reality with real-time communication.
 The application is designed to have four main tabs: Chat, Virtual Reality Experience, Data Analytics, and Networking.
 Each tab serves a specific purpose and enhances the overall user experience.